Bathurst Showground: Bathurst Agricultural, Pastoral and Horticultural Association

 The introduction and extension of the Main Western railway to Bathurst in the 1870s did much for the Show.
 The Department of Railways, for a time, offered discounted rates for those travelling to the Show.
 The special rates encouraged visitors from as far as Sydney and Orange to attend, the drawcard not only being the cheap travel, but also who was opening the Show.
 The Committee had considerable success in attracting prominent men to perform this task, including several Premiers (Sir George Dibbs, Hon.
 John See), Governors (Lord Hampden) and other dignitaries, including Lord and Lady Jersey.
 This success is indicative of the esteem with which the show was held.

 From 1904 attendance declined due to the announcement by the Department of Railways that it would no longer offer discounted fares.
 Their introduction again in 1908 lead to a rise in gate takings.

 During World War One, plans were proceeding for the 1916 show, despite the war, when the committee was applied to by Captain Eade of the army to use the grounds as a military camp.
 Eade promised that the grounds would be returned to their previous condition and that trotting meetings could continue.
 The Committee agreed to the request, abandoned the 1916 show and applied to the Government to have the Government loan reduced by 700 pounds.
 The military took up the show grounds on 1 January 1916, but on 5 October 1916 the Macquarie River and Vale Creek flooded, forcing the Army off.
 The Show Committee were unhappy with the state in which the Army had left the grounds and, together with the effects of the flood, the grounds were in no state to hold a show in 1917.

-A show was held in 1918, and the 1919 show was in preparation, when the Government forbid large gatherings of people in an attempt to curb the influenza epidemic.
+A show was held in 1918, and the 1919 show was in preparation, when the Government forbade large gatherings of people in an attempt to curb the influenza epidemic.
 Shows continued from 1920 until 1942, when the Defence Department applied to the Committee to use the Showgrounds as a training camp.
 Having learnt from their experience during World War One, the Committee set a strict agreement in place to allow the Army to occupy the site.
 The next show was not held until 1946.

 The Committee vetted the amusements to maintain propriety and good taste.
 The most notable additions to the program were Probasco's Circus in 1898 and Wirth's in 1901.
 During this period there was a continual increase in the number and variety of sideshows.
 The Bathurst Show became a favourite for the States travelling carnie families, being one of the most profitable, some of whom have continued to return for 100 years.